markushinz/socket-gateway/README.md

 ## Gateway

-Use one of the folling ways to use the gateway.
+Use one of the following ways to use the gateway.

 Be aware that header values will be sanitized before forwarding them.
-The following headers will be removed: host, accept, accept-charset, accept-encoding, accept-language, accept-ranges, cache-control, content-encoding, content-language, content-length, content-location, content-md5, content-range, content-type, connection, date, expect, max-forwards, pragma, proxy-authorization, referer, te, transfer-encoding, user-agent, via.
+The following headers will be removed:

+*host, accept, accept-charset, accept-encoding, accept-language, accept-ranges, cache-control, content-encoding, content-language, content-length, content-location, content-md5, content-range, content-type, connection, date, expect, max-forwards, pragma, proxy-authorization, referer, te, transfer-encoding, user-agent, via*

-This gateway is no reverse proxy.
+This gateway is **no** reverse proxy.
 Both absolute and relative paths from subsequent requests (i.e. loading stylesheets) will likely result in an error.

 ### A) Prepend host to path